Aggressive Driving Tickets in Arizona – Frequently Asked Questions

 There can also be some collateral consequences:

-If a driver is convicted of aggressive driving a second time within 24 months, the driver’s license will be revoked for 1 year.
+If a driver is convicted of aggressive driving a second time within 24 months, the driver’s license will be suspended for 1 year.
+After serving 45 days of the suspension, a driver is eligible to apply for a restricted driver license so they can drive to work, school, and some other limited places.
+See A.R.S.
+28-144 for details on the restricted license.

 How do you fight an aggressive driving ticket?